jybaro/ACME-employees-pay/README.md

 1. **Pays**: Tests the pay a employee reveices.

 # How to run the program locally
-1. Download or clone the git project locally.
-1. Open the index.html file with a browser.
-1. That's all, you are ready to load your .txt file!
+1. npm init
+1. npm start
+1. In the terminal will appear the process ID, script name, mode, status, %CPU and RAM in use by the process.
+1. Drop the file to be processed into "drophere" folder at the project root.
 There are two files already created inside the GitHub project if you want to use them for testing.
+1. The result will appear in the terminal.
+1. To stop the process, Ctrl^C + npm stop